saroltah/def-leppard-quiz/README.md

     I. Open the GitHub repository
     https://github.com/saroltah/def-leppard-quiz

     II.
-Select the green _Code_ dropdown, under _Clone_ copy the HTTPS link
+Select the green "Code" dropdown, under "Clone" copy the HTTPS link

     III.
 Open your IDE and your chosen directory in it

     IV.
-Open your terminal and type _git clone_ and paste the link
+Open your terminal and type "git clone" and paste the link

     V. Now the clone is ready to be used.